Code-Institute-Submissions/Pretro-MS3_Travelbook_AprResub/README.md

 Tutor support at Code Institute for their support and help.

-Tim Nelson for the easy to understand tutorial from Code Institute that i use for guidence in this project.
+Tim Nelson for the easy to understand tutorial from Code Institute that i use for guidance in this project.